If you’re in your senior year and wonder if you should buy life insurance, you may also think you’re too old to buy it.

 If you’re trying to cover a temporary expense, such as a mortgage, you have remaining or other debt you won’t have paid off in the next 10 years, a term life insurance policy may be suitable.

 Consider why you want the life insurance and what it will cost as you decide if buying it as an older senior is worth it.

 Should you Buy Life Insurance as a Senior?

 It’s a common question people ask.
 Is it even right to buy life insurance as a senior?

 It’s not always the right answer, but here’s how to tell.

 Ask yourself if you have enough money to cover your final expenses or if you’ll leave your loved ones without enough funds.
-If that’s the case, buying a policy now can help your loved ones and allow you to have peace of mind.
+Buying a policy now can help your loved ones and give you peace of mind if that’s the case.

-It also depends on whether you’d be able to afford the policy and pass a medical exam.
-If you can’t pass a medical exam, you’ll be forced to pay higher premiums that might not be affordable or might not make sense for the coverage you’d get.
+It also depends on whether you can afford the policy and pass a medical exam.
+If you can’t pass a medical exam, you’ll be forced to pay higher premiums that might not be affordable or make sense for the coverage you’d get.

 Look at the big picture when buying life insurance as a senior.
-You can be as old as 90-years old in some cases, but not with every company.
-Evaluate the cost, what you’ll get, and the reason your loved ones need the policy before investing in life insurance for seniors, especially if you’re over 70-years old.
+You can be as old as 90 years old in some cases, but not with every company.
+Evaluate the cost, what you’ll get, and why your loved ones need the policy before investing in life insurance for seniors, especially if you’re over 70.